-Those who have been following me a while know I have been making hats many years.
-Some know me because you purchased buckram and FOSSHAPE® hat frames used to create your own unique hats.
-Others know me because of my past millinery classes and workshops.
-What I am saying is I have been around a while and have met many people interested in millinery; the art of hat making.
+Hello my name is Kay, and those who have been following me a while know I have been making hats many years.
+Some know me because you purchased hats from my California stores and later conferences and conventions.
+Others know me because you purchased buckram and FOSSHAPE® hat frames used to create your own unique hats.
+Lastly some know me because of my past millinery classes and workshops.
+What I am saying is I have been around a while and have met many people interested in millinery the art of hat making.

 Over the years people often asked how I became interested in the Art of Millinery.
-The answer is Princess Diana inspired me and my first hats consists of a bridal line.
-During those years I used store bought hat frames.
+The answer is Princess Diana inspired me and my first hats consist of a bridal line.
+During those years I used store-bought hat frames.
 Since then I perfected my art and now create all the hat frames used for my designs, as well as those sold through the websites.

-During my early years I worked in the studio of the then very popular California designer Bob Mackie and later spoke at events about the art of millinery.
+During my early years, I worked in the studio of the then very popular California designer Bob Mackie and later spoke at events about the art of millinery.
 I worked with the Lupus Society and created a line of hats for their rendition of My Fair Lady fashion show.
-I was the designer for a line of makeup for Isabel Sanford from the popular TV comedy The Jeffersons an American sitcom.
+I am also the designer for a line of hats that were used to introduce a cosmetic makeup line for Isabel Sanford from the popular TV comedy The Jeffersons an American sitcom.
 I been honored numerous times and worked with many other designers and organizations throughout the years.